 Dr Amel Makhlouf joined AFFAKI AVOCATS in 2016.
 She is an associate in the international dispute resolution group and regularly acts as administrative secretary to arbitral tribunals in international proceedings conducted under a variety of rules (including ICC, HKIAC, DIAC and UNCITRAL).
 She was involved in banking and finance, construction, energy, and information technology related proceedings.

 Dr Amel Makhlouf gained extensive experience in transactional finance, including Islamic finance, and bank regulatory issues.
 Her award-winning book on Islamic finance deals with Islamic normativity, French and foreign legal influences on Islamic legal systems, commercial law, banking and finance law as well as insurance law, and is considered as authoritative in the sector.

-Amel graduated from Panthéon-Sorbonne University where she received a Master’s degree with distinction in business and economic law (2007).
-She also holds a LL.M. degree with distinction in banking and finance from Queen Mary University of London (2008) and an Islamic Finance Qualification from the Superior Business School of Beirut (2010).
+Dr Amel Makhlouf graduated from Panthéon-Sorbonne University where she received a Master’s degree with distinction in business and economic law (2007).
+She also holds a LL.M. degree with distinction in banking and finance from Queen Mary University of London (2008) and an Islamic Finance Qualification from the Chartered Institute for Securities & Investment (London) and the Superior Business School of Beirut (2010).

-Amel is fluent in French, English and Spanish and currently learning Arabic.
+Amel is fluent in French (native) and English, has an advanced level in Spanish and is currently learning Arabic.